 (5) Kingdom Chromista

 Kingdom chromista is derived from the kingdom Protista, created by Thomas Cavalier in 1981 to separate all the protists from plant protozoans.
 The kingdom Chromista includes eukaryotic organisms, both single-celled and multicellular.
 Initially, the algae were also included in the chromista kingdom, which was then excluded based on protozoans’ belonging to a new group.
 The organisms in the kingdom chromista have similar characteristics in terms of photosynthetic processing.
 Several examples of these eukaryotic organisms include diatoms, oomycetes, and some algae containing chlorophyll in their plastids.

 (6) Kingdom Protozoa

 The kingdom protozoa include single-celled eukaryotic organisms free-living for parasites, meaning they feed on microorganisms, debris, and organic tissues (organic matter).
 They are also considered one-celled animals because of the features similar to animals like locomotion, no cell wall, and predatory features.
 However, this consideration is now ended, and the protozoans are neither grouped in animals, plants, or fungi categories.
-Moreover, the protozoans are given a separate kingdom because they are the single-celled eukaryotic organism with heterotrophic feeding characteristics.
+Moreover, the protozoans are given a separate kingdom because they are single-celled eukaryotic organisms with heterotrophic feeding characteristics.

 (7) Kingdom Archaea

 The unicellular prokaryotes microorganisms considered to be the oldest organisms found on earth are included in kingdom archaea.
-These microbes do not contain a cell nucleus and other organelles with membrane-bound structure.
+These microbes do not contain a cell nucleus and other organelles with membrane-bound structures.
 Initially, the archaea were considered bacteria; however, it was separated from bacteria due to the advancement and further research (kingdom: Archaebacteria ).
-Archaea have different sizes and shape.
+Archaea have different sizes and shapes.
 They also contain genes and metabolic pathways that make them similar to eukaryotes.
 The kingdom archaea contain multiple phyla.
 The classification of organisms included in the kingdom archaea is crucial because they are not isolated in laboratories for examining purposes.
 Moreover, the archaea take up the energy in the form of sugars, ammonia, hydrogen gas, and metal ions from the organic materials.
 Some archaea use sunlight for energy purposes and fix carbon.